Pottery Studio Tour

 Here is what is involved in the making of the pottery.

-5. BISQUE FIRING- Takes about 24 hours.
+6. BISQUE FIRING- Takes about 24 hours.
 The ceramic pottery pieces are put in the kiln for the 1st firing.
 This is when the clay is turned into a stone.
-The kiln takes between 6-8 hours to reach about 1900 degrees.
-It takes about 12 hours to cool.
+The kiln takes between 6-8 hours to reach about 1,823°F. It takes about 12 hours to cool.

-6. GLAZING – Glaze can be applied in many ways, poured on, sponged on, painted on, dipped, and sprayed.
+7. GLAZING – After cooling, the piece is ready for glazing, where a liquid glaze is applied to create a decorative and functional surface.
+Glaze can be applied in many ways, poured on, sponged on, painted on, dipped, and sprayed.

-7. FIRING- 24 hours.
+8. GLAZE FIRING- 24 hours.
 The pottery pieces go in the kiln for their last firing.
-This time the kiln temperature reaches about 2200 degrees.
-The glaze turns into a glass like coating and becomes one with the ceramic piece.
+This time the kiln temperature reaches approximately 2,232°F. The glaze turns into a glass-like coating and becomes one with the ceramic piece.

 Sometimes I fire my pottery a 3rd or 4th time to get a desired result.